 Many of these clergy have entries in the important reference sources for American Biography.

 Some of these ministers also have printed biographies and/or autobiographies.
-Browse HOLLIS Catalog under subject with last name first for the author and title of books about them.
+Search HOLLIS for books about them.
 If you are not a Harvard library patron, search your own catalog for these works about them.
 If the book is not available locally, consider an interlibrary loan request.

 Obituary files: The library has card files that give citations for obituaries printed in denominational publications.
 The Universalist file is a rich resource with citations to the Universalist Register, the Leader, General Convention Minutes, etc. The Unitarian file is far from complete.
 Contact a research librarian for information about obituaries.
 Reference staff may be able to search for obituaries that are not indexed in this file, if the exact death date is known.